spoved/k8s.cr/README.md

 # Pyrite

-A Kubernetes Client for Crystal-lang
+A Kubernetes Client for Crystal-lang forked from [psykube/pyrite](https://github.com/psykube/pyrite).
+Forked due to possibly destructive changes to change namespaces and adapt for use with `Kube::Client`

 ## Installation